fruvs/Copycord/README.md

 > - Detects channel renames, position changes, and recreates missing channels on the fly
 > - Creates webhooks in all channels used to forward identical messages as they are sent
 > - The user account in the host server handles listening; a separate bot handles relaying, minimizing exposure
+> - Send DM announcements in realtime to specific users when a message contains a designated keyword
 > - Slash commands and community server features
 > - Updated regularly with new feature requests